gonzalezbrittany/Happiness_Project/README.md

 **Description of how data was split into training and testing sets:**
  * Multiple Regression and Random Forest: Default parameters were used to split the data into training and testing sets
- * Random Forest: 80% train and 20% test
+ * Decision Tree: 80% train and 20% test

 **Explanation of model choice, including limitations and benefits:**